 To me, my compositions are in the old style because it is an old story with old words made into a dance.
-But some people will say no, because it is not a song that was handed down.
-To me, it is an ancient story even if you write it and dance it now.
-That's kahiko.
-There is no one alive today from the ancient times to put old stories together as it was when they were alive.
-If they were alive today, I would gladly ask them.
+But some people will say no because it is not a song that was handed down.
+To me, it is an ancient story even if you write it and dance it now, and that's kahiko.
+Because there is no one alive today from the ancient times to put old stories together as how it was when they were alive.
+If they were alive today, I would gladly ask them about it.
 The clothes and style one wears might be old but the body that wears it is young.